-It's going to be a party atmosphere at Mitford Park on July 1st as Cochrane residents celebrate Canada's 156th birthday.
+It's going to be a party atmosphere at Mitford Park today as Cochrane residents celebrate Canada's 156th birthday.

 Erika Richards, secretary with Cochrane & Area Events Society (CAES) said the entire day will be full of things to see and do.